volopasse/Ramblings-of-a-hackintosher/Hardware.md

 ## Mouse/keyboard:

-Better to use Logitech or Apple input device to prevent sleep/wake problem, some keyboard from Corsair,... may prevent sleep on macOS
+Better to use Logitech or Apple input devices to prevent sleep/wake problems.
+Some keyboards from Corsair may prevent sleep on macOS.

 ## Wi-Fi/Bluetooth card: